Welcome to the Plymouth GPVTS Website

-The scheme is run by our educational team.
-The team includes the Plymouth GP Trainers, whose role is largely one to one teaching in the GP practice setting, and three Training Programme Directors who are responsible for delivering the weekly educational programme.
+The scheme is run by an extensive educational team.
+This includes the Plymouth GP Trainers, whose role is largely one-to-one teaching in the GP practice setting, and Associate Dean (AD) and four Training Programme Directors (TPDs) who are responsible for delivering the weekly educational programme.
 The programme is co-ordinated by our administrator from Health Education England.
+Meet the team.

 We consistently achieve some of the best feedback in the GMC National Training Survey (NTS) and exam pass rates in the country.

-Rotations for the 3 year GP training schemes always offer some general practice experience in Year 1 and 2, together with a mixture of hospital-based jobs, usually based in or near Plymouth’s Derriford Hospital, or other local community hospitals or placements.age you to join us.
+Rotations for the 3 year GP training schemes always offer some general practice experience in ST1 or ST2, together with a mixture of hospital-based jobs, usually based in or near Plymouth’s Derriford Hospital, or other local community hospitals or placements.

 Listen to 2019 ST1, Malik, talk about his experience of working at St Luke’s Hospice, the base for our Palliative Care placement

 The 3rd year of your training will be spent in one of our training practices, all of which are specially selected as offering high-quality general practice and a great training experience.
 They range in size from 5,000 to 43,000 patients and geographically from the inner city practices of Plymouth to the rural and coastal practices of East Cornwall, West Devon, and the South Hams.
 This offers real diversity of training opportunities.

 Placements in primary care are spread across a relatively large area, with some of our practices being in rural areas, which are not easily accessible by public transport.
 A valid driving license is therefore highly recommended in order to commute between placements and explore the local area.

 We also work closely with our local research colleagues, Global Health Collaborative, and Peninsula Medical School.
 This provides additional opportunities for you to enhance your training, and through HEE we also offer extensions to training to undertake further projects.